graycoreio/mage2docker/README.md

 # Mage2Docker
+> Get rid of "it works on my machine" arguments.

-This project intends to create a performant and easily replicable local environment for Magento 2 Development.
-We leverage docker to configure the environment so that we can completely kill the "it works on my machine" debate during the course of Magento 2 development.
+This project intends to create a performant and easily replicable environment that leverages Docker for Magento 2 local development.

 ## Prerequisites
 * Docker